 - Unsure of what kind of cottage cheese to buy?
 Opt for a brand with no added sugar.
 Simply check the ingredients and compare brands (I personally like Good Culture).

 Can I make this recipe ahead of time?

 You can!
-Simply prep it, place it in the refrigerator and you'll be good to go in the morning.
+Simply prep this cottage cheese breakfast, place it in the refrigerator and you'll be good to go in the morning.

 If you made this recipe, be sure to leave a comment and star rating below!

 for the sweet bowl: